 In electricity networks, the spinning reserve is the generating capacity available to the system operator within a short interval of time to meet demand in case a generator goes down or there is another disruption to the supply.

-He said, “There have been also references to spinning reserve, and the Commission is not adverse to providing resources to procure spinning reserve.
+He said, “There have also been references to spinning reserve, and the Commission is not adverse to providing resources to procure spinning reserve.
 In fact, the Market Operator did mention that he is sitting on N30 billion to procure spinning reserve, and if this is identified as the critical thing we need to do to make sure there is more stability of the grid, then obviously you are not a banker, you are supposed to use that money for the purpose it was meant for.
 If there is any indication of adequacy of resources to do it, you revert back to the Commission to see what can be done.”

 Engr.
 Garba noted that the incessant grid collapse was affecting the viability of both the generation, and distribution Companies operating in Nigeria, and also the electricity consumers, especially, the manufacturers.